andyatkinson/andyatkinson.github.io/_posts/2025-05-17-postgres-short-alphanumeric-public-id.md

 Summary: Creating this identifier may make write operations 3x slower for tables that use it.

 ## Performance
-Compared with random values, the pseudorandom `public_id` remains orderable, which means that lookups for individual rows or ranges of rows can use the index and run fast and reliably even as the row count grows.
+Compared with random values, the pseudorandom `public_id` remains orderable, which means that lookups for individual rows or ranges of rows can use indexes, running fast and reliably even as row counts grow.

 ## PL/pgSQL Source Code
 <https://github.com/andyatkinson/pg_scripts/pull/15>